Andre-LA/nelua-gamercade/README.md

 ## License

-This projects is licensed under Zlib license.
+This project is licensed under Zlib license.